_ [Contents]

 Remember: You know which laws are brittle and which are robust, but the students weren’t born knowing that ... and this issue isn’t well covered in typical textbooks.

-6 Remarks
+7 Remarks

 1) If you want an interesting job, try being a manager in a research lab, “managing” a bunch of people who don’t follow instructions unless they feel like it.
 It’s like herding cats.
-These people are very, very successful, because they have good judgement about which instructions to follow and which to ignore.
+These people are very, very successful, because they have good judgment about which instructions to follow and which to ignore.

 2) Solving underspecified problems involves taking initiative and taking personal responsibility.
 Presumably you go to school because you want to learn something.
 Learning is your responsibility.
 As the instructor, my job is to help you meet that responsibility.
 I cannot meet it for you.
 Possibly some stuff you read in the textbook (and elsewhere) is erroneous.
 Possibly some of it is irrelevant.
 Certainly it is incomplete, in the sense that what you learn in school is at most 10% of what you need to function in the real world.
 Learning is your responsibility; all I can do is help you get started in the right direction.